ekchacon/semi-supervised-regular-size-datasets/README.md

 # The proposed method

 We introduce an approach where the self-training method is employed to fine tune a layer-wise pre-trained network and we called it the self-training layer-wise method.
-The self-training method has shown good results with deep models when labeled examples are scarcely available.
-The layer-wise procedure is utilised to learn hidden features from large amount of unlabeled data and it acts as a regulariser of the deep neural network weights.
+The self-training method has shown good results with deep models when labeled examples are scarcely available (Li, et al., [2019](https://doi.org/10.1007/s12083-018-0702-9) and Xie, et al., [2020](https://doi.org/10.48550/arXiv.1911.04252)).
+The layer-wise procedure is utilised to learn hidden features from large amount of unlabeled data and it acts as a regulariser of the deep neural network weights (Xu, et al., [2018](https://doi.org/10.1109/ICMEW.2018.8551584)).

 <img width="500" alt="image" src="https://github.com/ekchacon/semi-supervised-regular-size-datasets/assets/46211304/1101442f-e1a8-4a38-a413-01c982a431bc">